To report red snapper via a mobile device, download the Outdoor AL App. (Google Play or Apple App Store)

 How do federal for-hire charter/head boats fit in?

 Federally-permitted for-hire vessels are not included in the Alabama EFP.
-They have their own 51-day season beginning June 1, 2018.
+They have their own season.
 They may fish in state waters only during the days the state season is open.
 They may transit with red snapper during the days state waters are closed.
 Once the federal season is closed they may not fish in state or federal waters.

 How do boats that only hold an Alabama Commercial Party Boat License fit in?